 Here in Kansas City, there are a lot of those air conditioners still installed in area homes.

 This R-22 refrigerant is being phased out by the year 2020, which means it will no longer be manufactured or imported into our country.
-Supplies will be available, but it will be limited to reclaimed refrigerant and could be expensive.
+Supplies will be available, but it will be limited to stock on hand or recycled refrigerant and could be expensive.